lane-westlund/gitCommitMiner/README.md

 ## Usage:

 ```
-./mineCommit.sh
+./mineCommit.sh -d4
 ```

-## Notes:
-Currently you must edit the souce in order to change the pattern being looked for
+d is the difficulty: the number of leading zeros that should be in the git hash.
+4 is default and should only take a few minutes